Security challenges

 Intelligent email protection with Egress Defend

-Attackers run circles around traditional email security solutions by exploiting every systems' most significant vulnerability: human behavior.
+Attackers run circles around traditional email security solutions by exploiting the most significant vulnerability in every system: human behavior.
 Today's sophisticated attacks apply the techniques of elaborate confidence scams to exploit technology endpoints and email to access vulnerable systems.